 But the problem here goes beyond simple ignorance.
 As Coyne suggests, many people are actively eager to believe dubious claims, so long as doing so confirms their preexisting views.
 Particularly in our current environment of severe political polarization, partisans often act not as truth-seekers, but as "political fans" eager to endorse anything that supports their position or casts the opposing party and its supporters in a bad light.
 These biases affect not only ordinary voters, but also otherwise highly knowledgeable ones, and even policymakers and politicians.
 This helps explain why many people eagerly consume crude misinformation, without giving careful thought to the validity of the claims made.

 There is no easy solution to these problems.
 Individual voters can do a lot to better inform themselves and curb their biases.
-But I am skeptical that many will do anytime soon.
+But I am skeptical that many will do so anytime soon.
 In my view, the better approach is systematic reform to limit and decentralize the power of government, so as to reduce the potential harm caused by voter ignorance and bias.
 There are a variety of other possible solutions, as well.
-Regardless, the beginning of wisdom on the issue of fake news is to recognize - as Andrew Coyne does - that the root of the problem is demand, not supply.
+Regardless, the beginning of wisdom on the issue of fake news is to recognize—as Andrew Coyne does—that the root of the problem is demand, not supply.
 And as long as the demand remains high, there will be plenty of willing suppliers.

 To get the Volokh Conspiracy Daily e-mail, please sign up here.